 What general ongoing regulatory and compliance requirements will I need to satisfy?
 Do these obligations apply to my firm?
-ARTs EMTs Compliance obligation Description Credit institution Authorized ART issuer EMI or credit ins Restrictions on cryptoasset issuance Where, for a particular token, the estimated quarterly average number and average aggregate value of transactions per day associated to its uses as a means of exchange within a single currency area is higher than 1 million transactions and EUR 200,000,000, respectively, the issuer must: stop issuing that token; and within 40 working days of reaching those thresholds, submit a plan to the competent authority to ensure that the estimated quarterly average number and average aggregate value of those thresholds.
-YES√ For ARTs YES YES ✓ For EMTs denomin currency that is no currency of a Mem Right of withdrawal Issuers must provide holders of cryptoassets with a right to withdraw.
-NO× NO× NO× Recovery and redemption plans Issuers will need to establish and maintain recovery plans providing for measures to be taken by the issuer to restore compliance with the requirements applicable to the reserve of assets in cases where the issuer fails to comply with those requirements.
+ARTs EMTs Other cryptoassets Compliance obligation Description Credit institution Authorized ART issuer EMI or credit institution Issuer of other cryptoassets Restrictions on cryptoasset issuance Where, for a particular token, the estimated quarterly average number and average aggregate value of transactions per day associated to its uses as a means of exchange within a single currency area is higher than 1 million transactions and EUR 200,000,000, respectively, the issuer must: • stop issuing that token; and • within 40 working days of reaching those thresholds, submit a plan to the competent authority to ensure that the estimated quarterly average number and average aggregate value of YES√ For ARTs YES For EMTs denominated in a currency that is not an official currency of a Member State.
+NO× Right of withdrawal those transactions per day are kept below those thresholds.
+Issuers must provide holders of cryptoassets with a right to withdraw.
+NOX NOX NOX YES√ Recovery and redemption plans Issuers will need to establish and maintain recovery plans providing for measures to be taken by the issuer to restore compliance with the requirements applicable to the reserve of assets in cases where the issuer fails to comply with those requirements.
 Redemption plans will also need to be drawn up and maintained to ensure orderly redemption of the cryptoassets when the competent authority assesses that the issuer is unable or likely to be unable to fulfil its obligations.
-YES YES YES Change in control requirements Changes in control will need to be notified to and assessed by the competent authority.
+YES YES√ YES NO× Change in control requirements Changes in control will need to be notified to and assessed by the competent authority.
 Changes in control over specified thresholds will need to be notified to and assessed by the competent authority, in accordance with CRD requirements.
 Changes in control over specified thresholds in respect of an issuer will need to be notified to and assessed by the competent authority.
-The notification requirement applies to any person or persons acting in concert that intends, directly or indirectly, to acquire or dispose, or to increase or decrease, a qualifying holding so that: the proportion of the voting rights or of the capital held would reach or exceed / fall below 20%, 30% or 50%; or the issuer would become or cease to be its subsidiary.
-Changes in control specified threshold to be notified to a by the competent in accordance with requirements that as an EMI or credit
+The notification requirement applies to any person or persons acting in concert that intends, directly or indirectly, to acquire or dispose, or to increase or decrease, a qualifying holding so that: • the proportion of the voting rights or of the capital held would reach or exceed / fall below 20%, 30% or 50%; or • the issuer would become or cease to be its subsidiary.
+Changes in control over specified thresholds will need to be notified to and assessed by the competent authority, in accordance with the requirements that apply to you as an EMI or credit institution.
+NOX